I have problem connecting to Office365

 If your servers does not support TLS 1.2 you need to enable it for LoopMeeting to be able to communicate.
 We also suggest you evaluate to disable TLS 1.0 and 1.1 for security reasons.

-Or, make sure you use LoopMeeting version 1.0.23 or above and select “Microsoft Exchange SSL” as server.
+If you do not want to enable TLS 1.2 make sure you use LoopMeeting version 1.0.23 or above and select “Microsoft Exchange SSL” as server.

 I run Office365 and have LoopMeeting on LG or Philips panel.